This is an activity in which students can make their own fossils - fossils of footprints.

 --Use the stamps to make footprint impressions in the clay pancake.
 I like to keep my designs simple with just one type of footprint, but your students will likely want to try as many as they can!

---Use your fingers to flatten the piece of Model Magic into a pancake about the same size as the clay.
+--Use your fingers to flatten the piece of Model Magic

---Place the Model Magic pancake on top of the clay pancake.
+--Place the Model Magic

---Gently push the Model Magic onto the clay, rubbing your finger over the entire surface.
+--Gently push the Model Magic

---Use a skewer or the tip of a pen to make a small hole in the Model Magic.
+--Use a skewer or the tip of a pen to make a small hole in the Model Magic

 --Place in a safe spot to dry.*

 --When dry, pull the clay away from the Model Magic.
-The clay can be saved to use again next time - store in a plastic bag.

 --Observe the fossil footprint you made.